yupswing/akifox-asynchttp/README.md

 # akifox-asynchttp (com.akifox.asynchttp.*)
 **HAXE Asynchronous HTTP Request library**

-The akifox-asynchttp class aims to provide an easy tool to manage HTTP Request in an pure Asynchronous way using multi-threading on available targets (neko, cpp, java) and the flash.net.URLLoader on flash target.
+The akifox-asynchttp class aims to provide an easy tool to manage HTTP Request in an pure Asynchronous way using multi-threading on available targets (Neko, CPP, Java), the flash.net.URLLoader on Flash target and haxe.Http on Javascript target.

-*Javascript support is on the way*

 ### Inspiration